71-Price Competition in a Falling Price Environment

 The fight is on in retail pharmacy.
 It started with Wal-Mart.
 In 2006, Wal-Mart introduced a $4 generic prescription for a one month supply of hundreds of unbranded drugs.
 This move attracted a lot of buzz and new customer volume.

 There are three major players in the retail drug prescription business: Walgreen, CVS and Rite Aid.
-Each of these companies have responded with their own drug plan.
+Each of these companies has responded with their own drug plan.
 Walgreen started its Prescription Savings Club, which provides discounts on generics and five thousand branded medications, and rebates on Walgreen-branded products.
 CVS introduced a ninety-day supply of more than four hundred generic drugs for $9.99, and a 10% discount at the company’s store-based clinics.
 Rite Aid rolled out a national program offering a prescription savings card covering hundreds of generic drugs at $8.99 for a thirty-day supply, or $15.99 for a ninety-day supply, plus discounts on branded drugs.
 All three of these major pharmacy competitors claimed that their programs have attracted new business to their drug stores.
 Still, they are feeling more margin pressure in what used to be a very profitable business.
 (See the Symptom and Implication, “Customers are more price sensitive” on StrategyStreet.com.)

 It is worth noting several observations about this market evolution: